nxext/nx-extensions/docs/guide/index.md

 # Getting started

-This is the place to collect specialzed guides for specific topics.
+This is the place to collect specialized guides for specific topics.